-During the year to 31 December 2023, the Audit Committee comprised Johan Blach Petersen, Paul Joseph Hodges and Andrew John Richardson and was chaired by Johan Blach Petersen.
-Andrew John Richardson now chairs the Committee.
+During the year to 31 December 2024, the Audit Committee comprised Andrew John Richardson and Paul Joseph Hodges and was chaired by Andrew John Richardson.
 The Audit Committee meets at least once a year and is responsible for reviewing the annual and half-yearly financial statements, the system of internal controls and risk management, and the terms of appointment and remuneration of the auditor.
 It is also the forum through which the auditor reports to the Board.
 The Audit Committee is also responsible for reviewing the objectivity of the external auditor and the terms under which the external auditor is appointed to perform non-audit services.